nens/threedi-docs/source/d_simulate_modeller_interface.rst

 .. _wind_apiclient:

 Wind
-"""""""""
+"""""""

 To define wind in the model.
 Wind in 3Di applies to 2D surface water.
-Read more about :ref:`wind_effects` here.
+Read more about wind and the physics used by 3Di here: :ref:`wind_effects`.

 You can choose between a Constant or a Custom type of wind.
 For both events an offset and a drag coefficient can be defined.
 The offset (start after) is the duration between the start of the simulation and the start of the wind event.
 The drag coefficient has a default value of 0,005.
 By increasing the drag coefficient, you increase the influence of the wind.